AdrianMunandi/quiz-master.github.io/README.md

 # Quiz Website

-A Quiz Website is a web application that allows users to participate in quizzes and test their knowledge on various subjects.
+This Quiz Website is a web application that allows users to participate in quizzes and test their knowledge on Front-end Languages.

 # Usage
 To use the Quiz Website, follow these steps: